mnaeimaei/predictive-maintenance-ai/README.md

    FastAPI /predict
 ```

-The project follows a modular structure that separates data processing, model development, training, evaluation, deployment, and testing components.
+The project follows a modular structure that separates data processing, model development, training, evaluation, deployment, and testing.
 This organization improves maintainability, scalability, and reproducibility.

 ```text
 predictive-maintenance-ai/